 Matching Funds -The project will be evaluated based on the amount of matching funds and the source of funds.
+Priority will be given to projects that have committed discretionary federal funds at time of project nomination.
+The commitment should be in the form of a letter or a public announcement issued by the authorizing federal agency.
 Emphasis will be placed on projects that leverage funding from private, federal, state, local or regional sources that are discretionary funds to the nominating agency.
 Matching funds will only be considered in the construction component.
 Other than State Transportation Improvement Program funds, matching funds will be limited to those funds not allocated by the Commission on a project basis.

 In each contract, the matching funds must be expended concurrently and proportionally to the Congested Corridors Program funds, except as noted below.
 Costs incurred prior to allocation will not be counted towards the match.
-The Commission may, at the time of programming or allocation, approve non-proportional spending.
+The Commission may, at the time of programming or allocation, approve nonproportional spending.
 Adjustments will be made at project closeout to ensure matching funds were spent proportionally to the Congested Corridors Program funds.